synth is a Unix-y command line tool wrapped around the core synthetic data engine.

 It is possible to import from a file using the URI schemes

-jsonl:depending of course on whether the data specified is encoded as JSON or JSON Lines respectively.
+csv:depending on whether the data specified is encoded as JSON, JSON Lines or CSV respectively.
 For example, one could import data from a file

 data.jsonlin the current working directory by specifying